Legendary memoirist Abigail Thomas doesn’t give a shit

 A Q&A with the bestselling 83-year-old author who writes fearlessly, for fun, and to capture liquid moments

-This is one in a series of Q&As with [b]old women, about their writing and their life. - Debbie
+This is one in a series of popular Q&As with [b]old women, about their writing and their life. - Debbie

 “Make sure you are not avoiding the dark places.
 What you keep buried out of sight takes all its power from the dark.
 Drag it into the light.” -